MCZhi/DIPP/README.md

 ## Usage
 ### Processing
 Run ```data_process.py``` to process the raw data for training.
 This will convert the original data format into a set of ```.npz``` files, each containing the data of a scene with the AV and surrounding agents.
 You need to specify the file path to the original data and the path to save the processed data.
-You can optionally use multiprocessing to speed up processing.
+You can optionally use multiprocessing to speed up the processing.
 ```shell
 python data_process.py \
 --load_path /path/to/original/data \